gorniczy/human-gramophone/README.md

 It's fictitious for now, but wouldn't it be great to have such a service at your beloved club?

+Developed features:

+• a booking user form .

 Features to be developed:

-• a booking user form ;
 • an option of adding favorite vinyls to the wishlist .